Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 The Income Statement (Profit & Loss Statement)

-Your income statement (or P&L) shows revenue, expenses, and net profit over time — usually by month, quarter, or year.
+Your income statement (or P&L) shows revenue, expenses, and net profit over time.
+You can run this report by month, quarter, or year.
+You can run it with multiple months, quarters, or years side-by-side to see changes.
 Think of it as your business’s performance report.

 Formulas: